|Team||Period of Play||League|

 2 No relationship to the later Los Angeles Angels of 1961.
 Played at Washington Park (downtown Los Angeles at 8th and Hill) and Wrigley Field in Los Angeles.

-5 First incarnation of the Hollywood Stars in L.A.
+7 First incarnation of the Hollywood Stars in L.A.
 Originally Sacramento Solons in 1903, then moved to Tacoma, Washington, back to Sacramento, to Fresno, to San Francisco, to Salt Lake City, before ending up in Los Angeles.
 Played at Wrigley Field in South L.A. as tenants of the Los Angeles Angels.
 Moved to San Diego in 1936 to become first incarnation of San Diego Padres.
+Team name revived for one season in 1946 within the California Winter League.

 Since PCL Series were sporadic, where otherwise noted below, championships were determined by final regular season standings.